jfrNebus/Safe_box/readme_english.md

 <br>

 Now that we know what a matrix keyboard is, and how it works, we can see in the previous picture that the keyboard in our safe box is also a matrix keyboard.
-In the picture we can see two schematics, both of them quite more complex than the first example.
+In the picture we can see two schematics, both of them much more complex than the first example.
 Both of them represent the real connections in the keyboard.
-In the left schematic we see all the push buttons, set in 2 rows, and vertically oriented, close to the 3 LED lights.
-Some tracks have parts coloured in blue, those blue parts represent the tracks printed in the back face of the board; the wine colour tracks are the front face tracks.
+In the left-hand schematic we see all the push buttons, set in 2 rows, and vertically oriented, close to the 3 LED lights.
+Some tracks have parts colored in blue, those blue parts represent the tracks printed in the back face of the board; the wine-color tracks are the front face tracks.
 The tracks are drawn as they are in the real board, with light changes.
-The right schematic keeps the real connections between push buttons and pins, but I organized them in a different way, for everyone to easily understand the connections between rows and columns through the push buttons.
+The right-hand schematic keeps the real connections between push buttons and pins, but it is organized differently to make it easier for everyone to understand the connections between rows and columns through the push buttons.
 The yellow tracks represent the columns, the green ones represent the rows.
 The button * is connected to two independent pins, just because that's how the board developer wanted it to be.
-Once everything about the hardware has been understood, the comments in the arduino files can be read in order to understand how the software part works.
+Once everything about the hardware has been understood, the comments in the Arduino files can be read in order to understand how the software part works.

 <br>